M66B/FairEmail/FAQ.md

 * There is just one message in the conversation
 * There is exactly one unread message in the conversation
+* There is exactly one starred (favorite) message in the conversation (from version 1.1508)

 There is one exception: the message was not downloaded yet and the message is too large to download automatically on a metered (mobile) connection.